readthedocs/sphinx-autoapi/docs/how_to.rst

 This is a rather heavy handed approach, so it should only be necessary when the other options do not give you the control the you need.
-You can learn how to customise the templates in the next section;
+You can learn how to customise the templates in the next section:
 :ref:`customise-templates`.